 How It Works

-• Non-nano zinc oxide in our sun cream forms a physical, mineral barrier to reflect UV light rays, instead of letting the skin absorb them.
+- Non-nano zinc oxide in our sun cream forms a physical, mineral barrier to block UV light rays.
+This prevents letting the skin absorb these harmful light rays.

-• Anti-oxidants like organic Vitamin E and Vitamin C help to prevent the oxidation (aging/damaging) effects of UV light exposure.
-These can also enhance the effects of a sunscreen when used prior to sunscreen application.
+- Anti-oxidants like organic Vitamin E and Vitamin C help to prevent skin oxidation.
+Oxidation creates aging and damaging effects from UV light exposure.
+These can also enhance the effects of a sunscreen when used before sunscreen application.

 Soothing Sunburn Aftercare: